 During interviews, you can expect several questions about why you work in sales, from why you like it to what motivates you and more.

-Best Answers to "What Interests You Most About This Sales Position?"
+How to Answer "What Interests You Most About This Sales Position?”

 In your answer, you can mention your positive feelings about the product.
 Or, talk about specific aspects of the role or company that you're particularly well-suited for.
 This is a great opportunity to share any similar or relevant sales experience in the product category or to the company's demographic.